Cornell Central Campus: Main Ag Quadrangle

-The Agriculture Quadrangle (Ag Quad) contains buildings which house many of the programs in the NYS College of Agriculture and Life Sciences.
+The Agriculture Quadrangle (Ag Quad) contains buildings which house many of the programs in the College of Agriculture and Life Sciences.
 It is a quadrangle east of the Arts Quad and west of the College of Veterinary Medicine.
 The oldest building still standing on the quad is Caldwell Hall, in the Colonial Revival style, which opened in 1913.
 The Plant Science Building opened in 1931 and Warren Hall, across from Plant Science, opened in the next year, The art deco style Mann Library on the eastern end of the quad, connecting Warren Hall on the north to the Plant Sciences Building on the south, opened in 1952.
 Between Plant Science and Tower Road is the greenhouses built in 1931 to house Liberty Hide Bailey's palm collection and the Minns Garden.
 Designed by Gwathmey & Siegel and completed in 1990, Keith Kennedy and the "new" Roberts Halls, featuring an archway that connects the two halls, extend along the western face of the quad, having replaced the original Roberts Hall (1906) and East Roberts Hall and Stone Hall.
 The Computing and Communications Center (formerly named Comstock Hall), which was designed by Cornell faculty members Clarence Martin, Jean Hebrard, and George Young, stands between Roberts and Caldwell Halls.
 The quad now opens toward the south with the Minns Garden between Roberts and Plant Science.

 To the west of Roberts Hall is Bailey Hall (1912).
 It is the largest auditorium on the campus.
 Both Bailey Hall and "old" Comstock Hall are historic landmarks.

 The most recent addition has been a 105372 sqft expansion of Mann Library to the northeast, designed by Lee Timchula and opened in 2000.